 Tunisia is an energy-dependent country with modest oil and gas reserves.
 Around 97 percent of the total energy is produced by natural gas and oil, while renewables contribute merely 3% of the energy mix.
-The installed electricity capacity in 2014 was 4,799 MW which is expected to sharply increase to 7,500 MW by 2021 to meet the rising power demands of the industrial and domestic sectors.
+The installed electricity capacity at the end of 2015 was 5,695 MW which is expected to sharply increase to 7,500 MW by 2021 to meet the rising power demands of the industrial and domestic sectors.
 Needless to say, Tunisia is building additional conventional power plants and developing its solar and wind capacities to sustain economic development.

 Tunisia has good renewable energy potential, especially solar and wind, which the government is trying to tap to ensure a safe energy future.
 The country has very good solar radiation potential which ranges from 1800 kWh/m² per year in the North to 2600kWh/m² per year in the South.
-The total installed capacity of grid-connected renewable power plant was around 312 MW in 2014 (245 MW of wind energy, 62 MW of hydropower and 15 MW of PV), that was just 6% of the total capacity.
+The total installed capacity of grid-connected renewable power plant was around 342 MW in 2016 (245 MW of wind energy, 68 MW of hydropower and 15 MW of PV), which is hardly 6% of the total capacity.

 In 2009, the Tunisian government adopted “Plan Solaire Tunisien” or Tunisia Solar Plan to achieve 4.7 GW of renewable energy capacity by 2030 which includes the use of solar photovoltaic systems, solar water heating systems and solar concentrated power units.
 The Tunisian solar plan is being implemented by STEG Énergies Renouvelables (STEG RE) which is a subsidiary of state-utility STEG and responsible for the development of alternative energy sector in the country.

-The total investment required to implement the Tunisian Solar Program plan have been estimated at $2.5 billion, including $175 million from the National Fund, $530 million from the public sector, $1,660 million from private sector funds, and $24 million from international cooperation, all of which will be spent over the period of 2012 – 2016.
+The total investment required to implement the Tunisian Solar Program plan have been estimated at $2.5 billion, including $175 million from the National Fund, $530 million from the public sector, $1,660 million from private sector funds, and $24 million from international cooperation.
 Around 40 percent of the resources will be devoted to the development of energy export infrastructure.

 Tunisian Solar Program (PROSOL)